Microsoft 365 Security Review for UK SMEs: The First 10 Checks

 - Check whether legacy authentication is blocked.

-- Review Conditional Access exclusions, especially the "temporary" ones that never went away.
+- Review Conditional Access exclusions, especially the temporary ones that never went away.

 - Review mailbox forwarding and high-risk mail flow changes.